 Pie de la Cuesta (“foot of the hill”) is a 6-mile stretch of sand about 10 miles northwest of Acapulco.
 The beach borders the open Pacific; on the other side of Mex.
 200, the coastal road, are the calm waters of Coyuca Lagoon, its shoreline edged with palms and mangroves.
 If you don't have a car, arrange taxi transportation through your hotel for this day trip.

 The small village of Pie de la Cuesta is a jumble of mom 'n pop motels and seafood shacks.
 The crashing breakers and treacherous ocean currents make swimming unsafe, and there are no lifeguards.
-This is, however, a muy romantic place to watch the sun set.
+This is, however, one of the great places for couples to go for a muy romantic place to watch the sun set.
 Families line up chairs, vendors mill around selling snacks, and all eyes turn toward the horizon at the appointed time as the sky blazes with color and the Pacific turns to pale gold.

-Dining out is one of Acapulco's principal pleasures, so spiff up a little (no jacket or tie required, but no jeans or baggy shorts either) and splurge on dinner at a nice restaurant.
+Dining out is one of Acapulco's principal pleasures, so spiff up a little (no jacket or tie required, but no jeans or baggy shorts either) and splurge on dinner at one of the nice local restaurants.
 The view of the bay at dusk, when lights begin twinkling, will definitely put you in a festive (or romantic) mood.

 Su Casa sits on a mountaintop offering a panoramic view of the bay, with outdoor terraces surrounded by palm trees and tropical gardens.
 Watch the sun set while sitting on the patio sipping a margarita before beginning your meal with shrimp a la patrona (in a herb-flecked sauce that should be sopped up with Su Casa's homemade garlic bread).
 Grilled fish topped with green mole sauce is delicious.